burodepeper/language-markdown/README.md

 # Markdown grammar

 A realistic implementation of various Markdown specifications as a flexible, drop-in alternative for [language-gfm](https://github.com/atom/language-gfm/).
-Adds smart context-aware behavior to lists.
+Adds smart context-aware behavior to lists, and keyboard shortcuts for inline emphasis.

 If you experience any issue above a reasonable/tolerable level of annoyancy, don't hesitate to [create an issue](issues/new/).